HELLOWEEN – Guitarist Sascha Gerstner

 So you mentioned how important it was to get along with Michael.
 Some former members say “different” things about Michael, but is he really that difficult of a person to get along with after all?

-Sascha: As a matter of fact it’s not that I was proposing for the job.
+Sascha: As a matter of fact, it’s not that I was proposing for the job.
 So it’s not that I was like, they’re searching for a guitar player.
 I want to have this job.
 So it just came to me in a way.
 Back when I started playing with the band, fans didn’t want to hear that.
-Because they wanted to hear a nice story like you’ve been a fan from the band forever and now you join your heroes.
+Because they wanted to hear a nice story like you’ve been a fan of the band forever and now you join your heroes.
 That was not the fact; the fact was I didn’t want to play this kind of music at the moment when they called me up.
 I never knew that they were searching for a new guitar player.
-It just came to me in a way and it was like a big screen taking me away.
+It just came to me in a way, and it was like a big screen taking me away.

 So you had no any pressure then?

-Sascha: No, no. It was just a journey and I was like, I’ll try it.
+Sascha: No, no. It was just a journey, and I was like, I’ll try it.
 There was no pressure at all.

 RECORDING OF RABBIT DON’T COME EASY

-Let’s talk a bit more about the recording session of your first Helloween album RABBIT DON’T COME EASY.
-Like said, the band had problems with drummers at the time and at the end Motorhead’s Mikkey Dee played most of the drums on the album.
+Let’s talk a bit more about the recording session of your first Helloween album; RABBIT DON’T COME EASY.
+Like said, the band had problems with drummers at the time, and at the end, Motorhead’s Mikkey Dee played most of the drums on the album.
 How was it to work with him?

 Sascha: He was pretty good with it.

 I actually saw a couple of Helloween shows with Stefan in the band.
 I remember seeing at least Helsinki and Sweden Rock shows in that year.
-In fact I interviewed Stefan in Helsinki then.
-But anyway… your collaboration with him didn’t last too long and he was soon replaced by the current drummer Dani Loble.
+In fact, I interviewed Stefan in Helsinki then.
+But anyway… your collaboration with him didn’t last too long, and he was soon replaced by the current drummer Dani Loble.

-Sascha: Yes and it’s a classic album now.
-Somehow the album is a classic now and it’s great.
+Sascha: Yes, and it’s a classic album now.
+Somehow the album is a classic now, and it’s great.

 THE NEW ERA AND MUSICAL INFLUENCES

-The next album you did was KEEPER OF THE SEVEN KEYS: THE LEGACY and that’s a classic album in my book.
-At that point, Helloween was a stable band again and you had already spent two years with the band.
+The next album you did was KEEPER OF THE SEVEN KEYS: THE LEGACY, and that’s a classic album in my book.
+At that point, Helloween was a stable band again, and you had already spent two years with the band.
 So it must have been really different to work that album compared to the RABBIT album?